f-a-t-h-e/full-stack-Dashboard/client/README.md

 ## Fix

-- at Overview at the most right edge of the line the pages shows a scroll because of the note that appears
+- at Overview at the most right edge of the line the browser shows a scroll because of the tool-tip